dojo/docs/dijit/layout/BorderContainer.rst

   * leading: used have flexible layout in left-to-right/right-to-left environments.
 In ltr, it will be equivalent to left, in rtl equivalent to right
   * trailing: opposite of 'leading': right in ltr, left in rtl

-**Caution**: Do not use trailing/leading together with left/right.
+There can be multiple widgets for each region, in which case their order (i.e. closeness to the edge of the BorderContainer) is controlled by their relative layoutPriority settings.

-Note that there can be at most one child marked for each region.
 There must always be one region marked 'center'.

 Setting sizes
 -------------